 Because caffeine can stay in your system for four to six hours (and potentially even longer for some people), it’s easy to overdo it at times and feel panicky, sick and anxious — all hallmark signs of caffeine overdose.

-According to the National Institute of Health, caffeine can be found in:
+According to the National Institutes of Health, caffeine can be found in:

 - Certain soft drinks (including Pepsi, Coke, Mountain Dew)

 - Foods, including chocolate, hot chocolate drinks and dark chocolate

 - Coffee and all coffee-containing drinks

 - Some over-the-counter stimulants, like NoDoz, Vivarin, Caffedrine and others

 - Some weight loss drugs or performance-enhancing “herbs”

 - Coffee beans